Table of Contents

 Packages are groups of “items” that are prepared for transfer or sale to another licensee.
 Any amount of cannabis or cannabis product that may be sold, manufactured or transferred, must be placed into one or more packages.
 Each package must have a distinct UID (package tag).

-Metrc offers an API, or, application programming interface, that allows 3rd party software to interact with their system.
+Metrc offers an API, application programming interface, that allows 3rd party software to interact with their system.
 A 3rd party software might elect to build a Metrc integration in order to improve the process of reporting compliance data.
 Metrc integrated software typically offers a better user experience and often additional functionality or value.

 Systems like Trym allow cultivators to report nearly every Metrc event.
 Our customers go into Metrc very rarely.
 The need to work in both systems applies to all 3rd party software due to Metrc’s API limitations.

 Remember, Metrc is simply a reporting tool.
 An application that allows you to send data to the state to maintain compliance.
 It requires tedious plant tracking and data entry but offers no insights in return.
 This is where 3rd party software shines.

 Systems like Trym, can facilitate reporting to Metrc while providing a more user-friendly interface, additional features, and top-notch customer support.
 Trym will keep you compliant while also saving labor hours, and providing insights to help boost production or efficiency.

 Trym is currently integrated with Metrc in California and serves as a ‘seed-to-sale’ software solution for cultivators.
 In addition to Metrc reporting and compliance, Trym offers a unique combination of environmental monitoring, team and task management, harvest planning, and analytics.